 - Epigenetic Biomarkers for the Stratification of Ovarian Cancer

-Examples of projects within the infection and antimicrobial theme:
+Examples of projects within the Infection and Anti-Microbial Research theme:

 - Development of a novel tuberculosis diagnostic test using nanoparticle detection of a whole blood multigene RNA expression signature

 - The spatiotemporal dynamics of dengue fever and implications for control